Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 #### Relationships and Permissions:

 - **User and Roles**: One Role has many users and one user can only have one role

+- **User and Skills**: One User has many skills and one skill has many users.

 - **Job and Milestone**: Implement a one-to-many relationship where each job can have multiple milestones.​